Most valuable player: American football

 In the NFL, the MVP award is voted upon by a panel of 50 sportswriters at the end of the regular season, before the playoffs, though the results are not announced to the public until the day before the Super Bowl.
 The sportswriters chosen regularly follow the NFL, and remain mostly consistent from year to year.
 They are chosen based on expertise and are independent of the league itself.
-The most recent recipient of the award is Josh Allen of the Buffalo Bills.
+The most recent recipient of the award is Matthew Stafford of the Los Angeles Rams.

 Ice hockey

 In the NHL, the MVP award voting is conducted at the end of the regular season by members of the Professional Hockey Writers' Association, and each individual voter ranks their top five candidates on a 10–7–5–3–1 point(s) system.
 Three finalists are named and the trophy is awarded at the NHL Awards ceremony after the playoffs.
-The most recent recipient of the award is Nathan Mackinnon of the Colorado Avalanche.
+The most recent recipient of the award is Nikita Kucherov of the Tampa Bay Lightning.